wahinipa/cupboard/documentation/user_manual.md

 Or the other way around?

 The solution is Categories and Choices.
+A Category has a name plus various choices with that category.
-Add two Categories to Toys: Indoor/Outdoor and Recommended Age.
+The toy problem could by solved by adding two Categories to Toys: Indoor/Outdoor and Recommended Age.